Ajay1455/Ajay1455/README.md

-- 👋 Hi, I’m @Ajay1455
+- 👋 Hi, I’m Ajay Sharma
-- 👀 I’m interested in web designing
+- 👀 I’m interested in web designing and as well as backend developing.
-- 🌱 I’m currently learning python,html,css,js,jquery,java
+- 🌱 I’m currently learning python,html,css,js,jquery,java.
 - 💞️ I’m looking to collaborate after some months .
 - 📫 How to reach me by this mail id Ajaysharmadude6@gmail.com